-Push back racking systems enable pallets to be stored up to four deep, providing a higher storage density than other racking systems.
-Using push back racking enables you to double or even triple your storage space compared with standard pallet racking alternatives.
+Push back pallet racking systems enable pallets to be stored up to four deep, providing a higher storage density than other racking systems.
+Using push back pallet racking enables you to double or even triple your storage space compared with standard pallet racking alternatives.

-The full length of the push back racking system is utilised by loading the pallets, in sequence, onto wheeled carriers of different heights.
+The full length of the push back pallet racking system is utilised by loading the pallets, in sequence, onto wheeled carriers of different heights.
 The pallets are pushed back down an inclined steel guide channel.
 Selected on a “first in, first out” basis, when one load is retrieved, the other pallets automatically roll forward to the correct position on the picking face.
-Each product has a dedicated lane, making push back racking ideal for bulk storage/handling and for marshalling areas.
+Each product has a dedicated lane, making push back pallet racking ideal for bulk storage/handling and for marshalling areas.

 It follows that the sequence is reversed when the push back racking is unloaded.
 With the rails inclined towards the aisle, the operator removes the pallet resting on the rails with a forklift.
 As the operator backs out, the three remaining pallets follow to the front of the lane.
 Each pallet is removed in sequence until the lane is empty.

-Push back racking can be used in a range of industries and sectors such as food distribution, automotive, pharmaceuticals, manufacturing and third party logistic facilities.
-In fact, just about any warehouse wishing to increase its storage capacity could be a potential candidate, as push back racking systems are highly versatile and no special forklift is needed to load and remove pallets – they can even be used in coolers or freezers.
+Push back pallet racking systems can be used in a range of industries and sectors such as food distribution, automotive, pharmaceuticals, manufacturing and third party logistic facilities.
+In fact, just about any warehouse wishing to increase its storage capacity could be a potential candidate, as push back pallet racking systems are highly versatile and no special forklift is needed to load and remove pallets – they can even be used in coolers or freezers.

 Get in touch with us today to learn more about our push back tracking and what it can do for your operations.